cperrault14/Matplotlib--Challenge/README.md

         a.
 A summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

         b.
+A bar graph using both Pandas's and Matplotlib's that shows the total number of measurements taken on each drug regimen

-A bar plot using both Pandas's and Matplotlib's that shows the distribution of female or male mice in the study.
+        c.
+A pie chart using both Pandas's and Matplotlib's that shows the distribution of female or male mice in the study.

         c.
 A box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.